China's Wuhan reports first coronavirus cluster since lifting of lockdown

-BEIJING (Reuters) - Wuhan, the original epicentre of the new coronavirus outbreak in China, reported on Monday its first cluster of infections since a lockdown on the central Chinese city was lifted a month ago, stoking concerns of a wider resurgence of the disease.
+BEIJING (Reuters) - Wuhan, the epicentre of the novel coronavirus outbreak in China, reported on Monday its first cluster of infections since a lockdown on the central Chinese city was lifted a month ago, stoking concerns of a wider resurgence of the disease.

-The new infections add a layer of caution to efforts to lower coronavirus-related restrictions across China as businesses restart and individuals go back to work.
+The new infections sounded a note of caution amid efforts to ease coronavirus-related restrictions across China as businesses restart and individuals go back to work.

 Wuhan reported five new confirmed cases, all of whom live in the same residential compound.
-One of them was the wife of an 89-year-old male patient reported a day earlier in the first confirmed case in the city since April 3.
+One of them was the wife of an 89-year-old male patient reported a day earlier in the first confirmed case in the city in more than a month.

+“At present, the task of epidemic prevention and control in the city is still very heavy,” said the Wuhan health authority in a statement.
+“We must resolutely contain the risk of a rebound.”

 All of the latest confirmed cases were previously classified as asymptomatic, people who test positive for the virus and are capable of infecting others but do not show clinical signs such as a fever.